ipfs/ipfs-docs/docs/how-to/configure-node.md

 ## Mounts

-The mounts config values specifies the default mount points for the IPFS and ipns virtual file systems, if no other directories are specified by the `ipfs mount` command.
+The mounts config values specifies the default mount points for the IPFS and IPNS virtual file systems, if no other directories are specified by the `ipfs mount` command.
 These folders should exist, and have permissions for your user to be able to mount to them via fuse.

 ## Bootstrap